How to buy Metcash shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Metcash Limited is a food distribution business based in Australia.
-Metcash shares (MTS) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Metcash shares (MTS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Metcash has a trailing 12-month revenue of around $13.8 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Metcash